Bobby Morrow: Career

 Morrow won the 1955 AAU 100-yard title.
 His most successful season was in 1956, when he was chosen by Sports Illustrated as "Sportsman of the Year".
 Morrow won the sprint double in the national college championships and defended his AAU title.
 Morrow then went to the 1956 Summer Olympics in Melbourne, where he won three gold medals and was the leader of the American sprint team.
 First, he was victorious in the 100-meter dash.
 He then led an American sweep of the medals in the 200-meter dash, while equaling the world record at that distance with a time of 20.6 seconds (unofficially auto-timed at 20.75).
 He won his third gold by anchoring the 4 × 100-meter relay team to a world record time.
 He was the first sprinter since Jesse Owens in 1936 to win gold medals in those three events.

 Morrow achieved great fame after winning his three gold medals, and was featured on the covers of Life and SPORT, as well as Sports Illustrated.
-He appeared on The Ed Sullivan Show and Arthur Godfrey and His Friends, and addressed a joint session of the Texas legislature.
+He appeared on The Ed Sullivan Show, To Tell The Truth and Arthur Godfrey and His Friends, and addressed a joint session of the Texas legislature.

 Morrow's success on a national level continued after the Olympics, but he retired in 1958 to become a farmer and a woodworker.
 He made a short comeback before the 1960 Olympic Games, but failed to qualify for the U.S. Olympic team.